Characters: The Amazing Race 22

 Members of the band Stealing Angels, Jennifer is the granddaughter of John Wayne

 , while Caroline is a direct descendant of Daniel Boone.
 After barely escaping elimination during the canoe race in the first leg, they proved to be surprisingly resilient.
 However, resiliency did not translate to them being strong racers, as they spent a lot of time in the middle of the pack, never really in danger of elimination, but never close to the top of the pack either.
 In Ireland, Jen ended up struggling mightily with the bog snorkeling Roadblock, dropping them way behind and causing them to finish 4th.
+To the surprise of many, they were invited back for All-Stars.

 - Action Girl: Caroline was surprisingly adept at physical challenges.
 In both of the first two legs, other teams (in other words, male racers) thought to force showdowns with them, figuring they would be easy to beat, but they breezed through both the canoe race and the stilts Roadblock, easily surviving both showdowns.
 Later on, Caroline easily handled her mokoro during the Roadblock in Botswana, while most of the other teams had issues navigating through the current.